ExplodedCode/PAWS/README.md

 ## Known limitations

+**A wedged Drive connection needs a restart.** In rare cases a Drive call can fail to return even after being cancelled, permanently jamming the shared client gate.
+PAWS detects this (a watchdog on every Drive metadata call) rather than hanging silently: affected pairs show "Proton Drive connection stuck — quit and reopen PAWS to recover" and a tray notification appears.
+This is distinct from an ordinary timeout (which resolves itself on retry) — once wedged, Drive access stays unusable for the rest of that run, so PAWS says so plainly instead of suggesting a retry.

 **No true byte-range hydration.** Opening an on-demand file always downloads the whole file from byte 0, even when only a small range is actually requested (e.g. seeking deep into a large file).
 Proton's public C# SDK (`Proton.Drive.Sdk`) exposes only a whole-file, sequential download